Transistor: Bipolar transistors

 The first prototype pocket transistor radio was shown by INTERMETALL, a company founded by Herbert Mataré in 1952, at the Internationale Funkausstellung Düsseldorf from August 29 to September 6, 1953.
 The first production-model pocket transistor radio was the Regency TR-1, released in October 1954.
 Produced as a joint venture between the Regency Division of Industrial Development Engineering Associates, I.D.E.A. and Texas Instruments of Dallas, Texas, the TR-1 was manufactured in Indianapolis, Indiana.
 It was a near pocket-sized radio with four transistors and one germanium diode.
 The industrial design was outsourced to the Chicago firm of Painter, Teague and Petertil.
 It was initially released in one of six colours: black, ivory, mandarin red, cloud grey, mahogany and olive green.
 Other colours shortly followed.

-The first production all-transistor car radio was developed by Chrysler and Philco corporations and was announced in the April 28, 1955 edition of the Wall Street Journal.
+The first production all-transistor car radio was developed by Chrysler and Philco corporations and was announced in the April 28, 1955, edition of The Wall Street Journal.
 Chrysler made the Mopar model 914HR available as an option starting in fall 1955 for its new line of 1956 Chrysler and Imperial cars, which reached dealership showrooms on October 21, 1955.

 The Sony TR-63, released in 1957, was the first mass-produced transistor radio, leading to the widespread adoption of transistor radios.
 Seven million TR-63s were sold worldwide by the mid-1960s.
 Sony's success with transistor radios led to transistors replacing vacuum tubes as the dominant electronic technology in the late 1950s.

 The first working silicon transistor was developed at Bell Labs on January 26, 1954, by Morris Tanenbaum.
 The first production commercial silicon transistor was announced by Texas Instruments in May 1954.
 This was the work of Gordon Teal, an expert in growing crystals of high purity, who had previously worked at Bell Labs.

-Field effect transistors
+Field-effect transistors

-The basic principle of the field-effect transistor (FET) was first proposed by physicist Julius Edgar Lilienfeld when he filed a patent for a device similar to MESFETin 1926, and for an insulated-gate field-effect transistor in 1928.
+The basic principle of the field-effect transistor (FET) was first proposed by physicist Julius Edgar Lilienfeld when he filed a patent for a device similar to MESFET in 1926, and for an insulated-gate field-effect transistor in 1928.
 The FET concept was later also theorized by engineer Oskar Heil in the 1930s and by William Shockley in the 1940s.

-In 1945 JFET was patented by Heinrich Welker.
+In 1945, JFET was patented by Heinrich Welker.
 Following Shockley's theoretical treatment on JFET in 1952, a working practical JFET was made in 1953 by George C. Dacey and Ian M. Ross.

-In 1948, Bardeen patented the progenitor of MOSFET, an insulated-gate FET (IGFET) with an inversion layer.
-Bardeen's patent, and the concept of an inversion layer, forms the basis of CMOS technology today.
+In 1948, Bardeen and Brattain patented the progenitor of MOSFET at Bell Labs, an insulated-gate FET (IGFET) with an inversion layer.
+Bardeen's patent, and the concept of an inversion layer, forms the basis of CMOS and DRAM technology today.